papinet/papiNet-API/CONTRIBUTING.md

 As a maintainer, you can create/push these branches on the `papiNet-API` repository from the `papinet` GitHub account.
 As an external contributor, you MUST use your own fork.
 Both maintainers and external contributors MUST use pull request (PR) for merging their `feature/my_feature` branches into the `develop` branch, as well as for merging their `hotfix/MAJOR.MINOR.PATCH++` branches into the `master` branch.

-Regularly, the maintainer MUST transfer the latest delivered changes on the `develop` branch to the `main` branch via release branches.
+Regularly, the maintainer MUST transfer the latest delivered changes of the `develop` branch to the `main` branch via release branches.
+They MUST either:

+* start a `release/MAJOR++.0.0` branch to release _incompatible_ changes
+* start a `release/MAJOR.MINOR++.0` branch to release  _backwards compatible_ changes

+Changes of the _supporting files_ SHOULD be done using `hotfix/my_hotfix` branches.